From: Filippo Valsorda

 -

-is now used when making syscalls on Darwin, ensuring forward-compatibility
+libSystem is now used when making syscalls on Darwin, ensuring forward-compatibility

 - with future versions of macOS.

-is now a recognized value for GOOS
++hurd is now a recognized value for GOOS, reserved

-+ for the GNU/Hurd system for use with gccgo
++ for the GNU/Hurd system for use with gccgo.

 Windows

-port supports running Go on Windows 10
+windows/arm port supports running Go on Windows 10

 + IoT Core on 32-bit ARM chips such as the Raspberry Pi 3.